enkidevs/curriculum/Python/Core/distinguish-the-mutability-of-common-types.md

 ---
 ## Content

 Different types, depending on the language, might be mutable or immutable.

+In Python, the **majority** of the type system is actually composed of **immutable** objects.
+This gives a valuable insight into the way the designers of the Python language intend the types to be used.

-A good example is the `string` type in Java, which the language treats as an immutable object.
+Another good example is the `string` type in Java, which the language treats as an immutable object.
 Whenever something is appended to a string, a new string with that modification is actually made behind-the-scenes instead of modifying the original string.

-Python has a similar system of types.
-In fact, the **majority** of Python's type system is actually composed of **immutable** objects.
-This gives a valuable insight into the way the designers of the Python language intend the types to be used.

 In Python, the **immutable** types are: